4piu/Marlin-Lazy-Build/README.md

 ## Steps

 1. Fork this repo
-2. Commit your modification to the submodule `Configurations` as you like
+2. Commit your modification to the submodule `Configurations` as you like.
+You may want to change it to your own fork
 3. In Actions, dispatch the workflow manually
 4. Get the compiled firmware in release